-We recommend that the City adopt objectives for (a) small businesses and (b) minority- and woman-owned businesses as well as other firms that could be affected by discrimination.
+The City currently operates the Targeted Business (TB) program that includes SBE and race- and gender-conscious elements.
+The City should continue efforts that focus on (a) small businesses and (b) minority- and woman-owned businesses as well as other firms that could be affected by discrimination.

 Small businesses.
-Participation of Twin Cities small businesses in City procurement is beneficial for several reasons, including:
+Participation of small businesses in City procurement is beneficial for several reasons, including:

-- Small business start-up and growth create opportunities for entrepreneurs and generate jobs, worker skill development and income for area residents; - Some types of City contracts may be best delivered by small businesses; and - Supporting small vendors today increases the supply of bidders on future public contracts.
+- Small business start-up and growth create opportunities for entrepreneurs and generates jobs, worker skill development and income for area residents; - Some types of City contracts may be best delivered by small businesses; and - Supporting small vendors today increases the supply of bidders on future public contracts.

 Any of these reasons might be cause for the City to celebrate growth in small business participation in its contracts.
-The City might set a goal and track the overall share of contract dollars going to small businesses, the number of individual small businesses involved in its contracts and subcontracts, and the number of new small businesses participating in City procurement each year.
-Positive trends would be important for those businesses and to the region's economy.
+The City might set a goal and track overall share of contract dollars going to small businesses, the number of individual small businesses involved in its contracts and subcontracts, and the number of new small businesses participating in City procurement each year.

-After excluding types of purchases that might only be made from a national market, small businesses obtained 69 percent of City contract dollars for July 2016-June 2023.
+Small businesses obtained 53 percent of the City contract dollars Keen Independent examined for July 2016-June 2023.
 The City might consider an overall aspirational goal of 75 percent for the share of annual contract dollars going to small businesses (including non-certified firms).
-This is level of small business participation is possible based on Keen Independent's analysis of firms in the availability survey and past City contracts.
+The 2024 availability survey and Keen Independent's analysis of past City contracts suggests a goal in this range is achievable.